Author’s Note –

 The remarkable story of his life is told in “I Dreamed: The Story of Rod Lauren.
 And Roger Strunk.”

-Note that this story is being written “live”; it is incomplete, is being written and released in segments and fragments, and includes a discography, filmography, and other sections that are works in progress.
+Note that this story is being written “live”; it is incomplete, is being written and released in segments and fragments, and includes a discography, filmography, and other sections that are also works in progress.

 – David Jackson